MaelAbgrall/HardwareforAI/README.md

 - ARM is usually (not all the time) more power-efficient.

 - x86 usually outperform ARM.

+- applications compiled for x86 will likely not work on ARM and vise versa.
+This is because some instructions (how the OS speaks to the processor) are different.

 ## Choosing a motherboard
 In the past, motherboards quality was very important.
 This is no longer the case.
 You still need to check some things